dbuysse/tnris.org/content/markdown/spotlights/2014-10-30-morris-shepard-dam-lidar.md

 {% import "_macros.html" as macros %}

 ## What Are We Looking At?
-This LiDAR point cloud was acquired from a FEMA 2013 data set.
-The image centers over the Morris Sheppard Dam in Palo Pinto County at the South Eastern edge of Possum Kingdom Lake.
+<p class="lead">This LiDAR point cloud was acquired from a FEMA 2013 data set.
+The image centers over the Morris Sheppard Dam in Palo Pinto County at the South Eastern edge of Possum Kingdom Lake.</p>

 From [Wikipedia](http://en.wikipedia.org/wiki/Possum_Kingdom_Lake):